-There are some websites which offer up-to-date housing ads.
-Visir and mbl.is, for instance, are the websites of two Icelandic newspapers with an extensive classifieds section.
-Although both websites are in Icelandic, you can look for housing by searching for “Húsnæði í boði” on each website.
-The same applies to online rental agencies, such as Leiga.is or Rentus.
-While both agencies offer lots of housing for rent, their websites are in Icelandic.
+There are also a few websites which offer up-to-date housing listings: Visir and mbl.is are the websites of two Icelandic newspapers with extensive classifieds sections.
+Although both websites are in Icelandic, you can look for housing by searching for “Húsnæði í boði”.
+The same applies to online rental agencies, such as Leiga.is, which conveniently offers an English version of its website.

-If you have not picked up on the basics of the Icelandic language yet, you may use a rental agency like Leigulistinn.
-You have to pay a monthly fee and, in exchange, you will receive a list with apartments and houses which are currently for rent.
-Make sure to check with them regularly to figure out if new rentals have become available.
+You may also wish to use a rental agency, like Leigulistinn.
+You pay a monthly fee to receive a list of apartments and houses which are currently for rent.
+Make sure to check with them regularly to find out if new rentals have become available.

 If you plan on living and working in Iceland for more than six months, you need to prove that you have a legal domicile in Iceland.
 Your legal domicile or fixed residence is the place where you spend most of your free time, where you sleep, and where you keep your belongings.
-It must have a definite address and cannot be a guesthouse or hotel, for instance.
-In order to register your house or apartment as legal domicile, you have to have a personal ID number and, if you are not an EU/EEA-national, a residence permit.
-Contact Register Iceland for more information.
+It must have a fixed address and cannot be a guesthouse or hotel.
+In order to register your house or apartment as your legal domicile, you have to have a personal ID number and, if you are not an EU/EEA-national, a residence permit.
+Contact Registers Iceland for more information.

 Rent Subsidies and Cost of Living

 The cost of living in Iceland is exceptionally high.
-A small apartment in Reykjavik may cost you at least 110,000 ISK in monthly rent.
+A small apartment in Reykjavik may cost you at least 175,000 ISK (approximately 1,600 USD) a month.
 Although rents are not exactly low, items like food, clothing, and luxury goods like alcohol are particularly expensive.
-Even if you managed to negotiate a generous salary with your future employer, you may find yourself in need of support at some point.
+Even if you manage to negotiate a generous salary with your future employer, there is a chance you may find yourself needing financial support at some point.

 If you have signed a lease for at least six months and are at least 18 years of age, you may apply for rent subsidies and receive financial compensation.
-Each application is valid for one year and must be renewed then.
+Each application is valid for one year and must then be renewed.
 However, you can only receive compensation for residential housing.
 Visit the Social Services Office (þjónustumiðstöð) in your municipality for more information, or read further information about Housing benefits here.